Novum/vkQuake/readme.md

 Note: Make sure all data files are lowercase, e.g. "id1", not "ID1" and "pak0.pak", not "PAK0.PAK".
 Some distributions of the game have upper case file names, e.g. from GOG.com.

+## Quake '2021 re-release'

+vkQuake has initial support for playing the 2021 re-release content:

+* Copy the vkQuake exe to your rerelease installation.
+* Extract the localization folder from the QuakeEX.kpf zip file and place it in the rerelease directory.
+* Run vkQuake as you normally do.

 # Vulkan
 vkQuake shows basic usage of the API.
 For example it demonstrates render passes & sub passes, pipeline barriers & synchronization, compute shaders, push & specialization constants, CPU/GPU parallelism and memory pooling.